Community Regional Medical Center bids farewell to military medical team

-FRESNO, California (KGPE) — On Friday morning, the staff at Community Regional Medical Center bid farewell to over 20 service members deployed by the Department of Defense in late December.
+FRESNO, California (KSEE) — On Friday morning, the staff at Community Regional Medical Center bid farewell to over 20 service members deployed by the Department of Defense in late December.

 The servicemen and women were dispatched to help the hospital after a brutal surge in COVID-19 cases.
 The group is made up of medical staff stationed at Travis Air Force Base and U.S. Army personnel stationed in Fort Carson, Colorado.